dustinpfister/blog_posts/_posts/linux-bash-script.md

 ## 4 - Conclusion

-There is a great deal more to write about when it comes to bash scripts in general with respect to all the little basic details there are needed to knwo how to go about writing them.
-In time I might get around to expanding this post more with additioinal examples that showcase everything that there is to work with when it comes to the bash script syntax at least.
+There is a great deal more to write about when it comes to bash scripts in general with respect to all the little basic details there are needed to know how to go about writing them.
+In time I might get around to expanding this post more with additional examples that showcase everything that there is to work with when it comes to the bash script syntax at least.